We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 6. Boost heart health

-Hemp seeds contain high levels of omega-3s and a healthful ratio of omega-3 to omega-6 fatty acids.
+Hemp seeds contain high levels of omega-3s and a healthful ratio of

 The seeds also contain high levels of arginine, an amino acid that turns into nitric oxide.